yaqinking/yaqinking.github.io/README.md

 ## Copyright
 Under `_post` folder ,It's copyright to YaQinKing

-Under `assets/images` images copyright to their owner.
+Under `assets/images` images are copyright to their owner.